SantoshDawanse/firebase-remote-config-sample/README.md

-Firebase Remote Config REST API Python Quickstart
+Firebase Remote Config REST API Python
 ===============================================

 Note: This readme file is edited for this project.
 Original readme file can be found [here](https://github.com/firebase/quickstart-python/tree/master/config)